P-value: Testing the fairness of a coin

-The Pr (no. of heads ≤ 14 heads) = 1 - Pr(no. of heads ≥ 14 heads) + Pr (no. of head = 14) = 1 - 0.058 + 0.036 = 0.978; however, the symmetry of this binomial distribution makes it an unnecessary computation to find the smaller of the two probabilities.
-Here, the calculated p-value exceeds .05, meaning that the data falls within the range of what would happen 95% of the time, if the coin were fair.
-So the coin is, in fact, fair.
-Hence, the null hypothesis is not rejected at the .05 level.
+The Pr(no. of heads ≤ 14 heads) = 1 − Pr(no. of heads ≥ 14 heads) + Pr(no. of head = 14) = 1 − 0.058 + 0.036 = 0.978; however, the symmetry of this binomial distribution makes it an unnecessary computation to find the smaller of the two probabilities.
+Here, the calculated p-value exceeds 0.05, meaning that the data falls within the range of what would happen 95% of the time, if the coin were fair.
+Hence, the null hypothesis is not rejected at the 0.05 level.

-However, had one more head been obtained, the resulting p-value (two-tailed) would have been 0.0414 (4.14%), in which case the null hypothesis would be rejected at the .05 level.
+However, had one more head been obtained, the resulting p-value (two-tailed) would have been 0.0414 (4.14%), in which case the null hypothesis would be rejected at the 0.05 level.

-Multistage experiment design
+Optional stopping

-The difference between the two meanings of "extreme" appear when we consider a multistage experiment for testing the fairness of the coin.
+The difference between the two meanings of "extreme" appear when we consider a sequential hypothesis testing, or optional stopping, for the fairness of the coin.
+In general, optional stopping changes how p-value is calculated.
 Suppose we design the experiment as follows: